SakulFlee/sakulflee.github.io/posts/projects/uni_prj4.md

 # University Project 4: App in the cloud

 The goal of our fourth student project was to create an "App in the Cloud".

-We decided to implement a simple game with the [Android SDK] and [Java].
+We decided to implement a simple game.
 The idea was that a _creator_ could take a picture of someplace, ideally something recognizable like a landmark, and another player, a _seeker_, then had to guess the locations coordinates.

 We utilized GPS coordinate lookup to retrieve the coordinates of the taken image.
 We offered the _seeker_ a map, as well as a search function, to simplify the guessing procedure.

+For this, we used the [Android SDK] and [Java].
-For this, we also needed a backend.
+But, we also needed a backend.
 We had to use [LoopBack4] ([JavaScript]/[TypeScript] + [NodeJS]) and deploy it to [IBM Cloud].
 Additionally, a database ([PostgreSQL]) was required, which was externally hosted, thus causing a Mixed-Cloud scenario.